Banff Hut to Hut Glacier Backpacking and Hiking

 - We Do Dumb Stuff

 - 6 Benefits to Booking with a Tour Company

 You can always reach us by email with more questions!
 Info@ExplorerChick.com

 To protect your travel investment and your hide, we highly recommend purchasing travel insurance.
 World Nomads is our trusted travel insurance provider.
 Receive an no-hassle, online quote in less than 2 minutes.

-Save $300 with Early Bird Pricing!
+Save $200 with our Early Bird Discounts!

 Non-Refundable Deposit: $300 due at booking to secure your spot

 - Email email@example.com after booking to set up an automatic monthly payment plan.